richardpizem-ctrl/SIRIUS-LOCAL-AI-BETA/CODE_OF_CONDUCT.md

 - ensure that safety modules remain uncompromised
 - reject contributions that weaken identity‑based protections
 - prevent unsafe modifications to SCHOOLWORK ENGINE or SECURITY FAMILY
-- ensure that **UI Automation Engine 4.5.0** remains deterministic and safe
+- ensure that **UI Automation Engine 5.0** remains deterministic and safe
-- ensure System Agent 4.5 remains the final gatekeeper
+- ensure **System Agent 5.0** remains the final gatekeeper
+- ensure ENVOY 5.0 sanitization is never bypassed

 Maintainers act to protect the long‑term health of the project.